Type punning

-In computer science, type punning is a common term for any programming technique that subverts or circumvents the type system of a programming language in order to achieve an effect that would be difficult or impossible to achieve within the bounds of the formal language.
+In computer science, type punning is any programming technique that subverts or circumvents the type system of a programming language in order to achieve an effect that would be difficult or impossible to achieve within the bounds of the formal language.

 In C and C++, constructs such as pointer type conversion and union — C++ adds reference type conversion and reinterpret_cast to this list — are provided in order to permit many kinds of type punning, although some kinds are not actually supported by the standard language.

 In the Pascal programming language, the use of records with variants may be used to treat a particular data type in more than one manner, or in a manner not normally permitted.

 Sockets example

 One classic example of type punning is found in the Berkeley sockets interface.
 The function to bind an opened but uninitialized socket to an IP address is declared as follows:

 int bind(int sockfd, struct sockaddr *my_addr, socklen_t addrlen);

 The bind function is usually called as follows: